 If you don’t know what is suitable food & what is not – you need to make an effort to research it or to ask – for your kid’s sake & because it’ll save you a lot of trouble in the long run with health / behavioural issues.
 Bad behaviour can reflect a bad diet.

-If your child is feeling hungry all the time, seek guidance from a professional on the best food for kids, set a shining example yourself & be a bit tough on the kids – this really is a time to be ‘cruel to be kind’.
+If your child is feeling hungry all the time, seek guidance from a professional on the most filling foods for toddlers, set a shining example yourself & be a bit tough on the kids – this really is a time to be ‘cruel to be kind’.

 2. The Sugar Rollercoaster